-If a student meets the above criteria for a refund then they should apply for this through the College's Fees Office who can be contacted by e-mail on fees@gold.ac.uk or by telephone on 020 7078 5311.
+If a student meets the above criteria for a refund then they should apply for this through Registry who can be contacted by email on registry@gold.ac.uk or by telephone on 020 7078 5165.

 Compensation

 Compensation will be awarded if clear, recognisable and material loss is suffered and evidenced by the student.
 This normally falls into two categories, either: